|Internet-Draft||Turn On 6LoRH||September 2020|

 When the "T" flag is turned on by the Root, the information slowly percolates through the DODAG as the DIO gets propagated.
 Some nodes will see the flag and start sourcing packets in the compressed form while other nodes in the same RPL DODAG are still not aware of it.
 In non-storing mode, the Root will start using [RFC8138] with a Source Routing Header 6LoRH (SRH-6LoRH) that routes all the way to the parent router or to the leaf.¶

 Setting the "T" flag is ultimately the responsibility of the Network Administrator.
 The expectation is that the network management or upgrading tools in place enable the Network Administrator to know when all the nodes that may join a DODAG were migrated.
 In the case of a RPL instance with multiple Roots, all nodes that participate to the RPL Instance may potentially join any DODAG.
-The network MUST be operated with the "T" flag reset until all nodes in the RPL Instance are upgraded to support this specification.¶
+The network MUST be operated with the "T" flag unset until all nodes in the RPL Instance are upgraded to support this specification.¶

-When turning [RFC8138] compression off in the network, the Network Administrator MUST wait until all nodes have converged to the "T" flag reset before allowing nodes that do not support the compression in the network.
+When turning [RFC8138] compression off in the network, the Network Administrator MUST wait until all nodes have converged to the "T" flag unset before allowing nodes that do not support the compression in the network.
 To that effect, whether the compression is active in a node SHOULD be exposed the node's management interface.¶

 It is worth noting that in RPL [RFC6550], every node in the LLN that is RPL-aware and has access to the RPL domain can inject any RPL-based attack in the network, more in [RFC7416].
 This document applies typically to an existing deployment and does not change its security requirements and operations.
 It is assumed that the security mechanisms as defined for RPL are followed.¶